lostbearlabs/ddet/README.md

 * our working set is stored on disk, rather than in memory.
 This improves scalability, letting us run on larger file sets.
 * our working set is persistent, which means that on subsequent runs we don't need to re-examine a file's contents if its size and modification time are unchanged.
 This improves performance over multiple runs.

+The SQLite database is named "~/.ddetdb" -- this file can be deleted to force all files to be re-hashed.

 Files with length zero are ignored.

 To deal with deleted files, we update each scanned file with a timestamp.
 At the end of a scan we delete any unmarked files.